madhurjain/CarND-Behavioral-Cloning-Project-3/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 as evidenced by increasing loss beyond that point.
+The ideal number of epochs was 8 as evidenced by increasing loss beyond that point.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#### Revision History

+8/28/2017 - Added 2 dropout layers and increased the number of epochs to 8.
+This helped reduce the loss.
+Car drives wavy at the speed of 30.
+8/27/2017 - Used the default nVidia CNN model without any dropout and trained for 3 epochs.
+Car drives smoothly at the speed of 20.